pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 has been designed to accommodate such a choice long-term.
 These systems could easily support the workload we've outlined.
 However, since we do not currently operate any of these systems, and because one of the primary impetuses for the work is to cut down on infrastructure cost, it would both be a significant lift and added cost to introduce one of them.
-This option may be worth exploring in the future as our usage grows, or if other needs for a message bus elsewhere in the product crop up.
+This option may be worth exploring in the future as our usage grows, or if other needs for a bonafide message bus elsewhere in the product crop up.

+### CRDB Changefeeds

+CRDB contains a CDC feature, Changefeeds, that would allow us to subscribe to any changes to our `Consensus` table.
+While appealing on the surface, we do not believe Changefeeds provide the right tradeoffs -- one of our goals is to reduce CRDB load; low latency delivery of updates [is not guaranteed or expected](https://github.com/cockroachdb/cockroach/issues/36289);
+and the ability to scale to 100s or 1000s of changefeeds per CRDB cluster is unknown.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+TODO

 - What questions need to be resolved to finalize the design?
 - What questions will need to be resolved during the implementation of the design?